 Associate Dean for Academic and Bar Success

-Paulina Davis joined NYLS as Assistant Dean for Academic Success to lead the design and implementation of strategies and programs to enhance student learning.
-In this role, Paulina oversees the First-Year Academic Success Program and supervises the program’s teaching fellows.
-In addition, Paulina co-teaches the Introduction to the American Legal System course.
-Through collaboration with faculty and staff, Paulina helps NYLS ensure that its students are able to meet the demands of a rigorous law school curriculum, pass the bar, and excel early in their legal careers.
+Paulina Davis joined New York Law School to lead the design and implementation of strategies and programs to enhance student learning.
+In her role, she oversees the First-Year Academic Success Program and supervises the program’s teaching fellows.
+In addition, Professor Davis co-teaches the Introduction to the American Legal System course.
+Through collaboration with faculty and staff, she helps NYLS ensure that its students are able to meet the demands of a rigorous law school curriculum, pass the bar, and excel early in their legal careers.
 Paulina formerly taught in the Lawyering Program at New York University School of Law from fall 2016 until spring 2018.

-From 2010 until 2011, Paulina served as Law Clerk to the Honorable Ivan D. Davis in the U.S. District Court for the Eastern District of Virginia.
-Paulina received her Juris Doctor cum laude from Howard University School of Law.
+From 2010 until 2011, she served as Law Clerk to the Honorable Ivan D. Davis in the U.S. District Court for the Eastern District of Virginia.